-For the tenth anniversary of the 9/11 terrorist attacks, Counter-Currents published a symposium (linked below) which is just as relevant today.
+For the tenth anniversary of the 9/11 terrorist attacks, Counter-Currents published a symposium (linked below) which, sadly, still remains relevant as the organized Jewish community and various white traitors, dupes, and tools agitate for yet another war with one of Israel’s enemies based upon lies and sanctimony.
 These are my opening remarks.

 * * *

 The anniversary of the September 11, 2001 terrorist attacks is approaching.
 Frankly, I plan to ignore the official commemorations and mainstream commentary.
 I felt the horror, mourned the victims, and pitied their loved ones in healthy measure, thank you very much.
 But that was almost ten years ago.